 Getting from point A to point B with your luggage intact proves a challenge if your trip calls for changes in airlines.
 Many airlines have interline agreements meant to make the transition of luggage ownership easier, but not all airlines have these contracts in place.
 It is the traveler's responsibility to verify that your luggage lands on the right flight with your chosen carrier.
-For trips that require more than one airline, take a few extra steps to ensure that all your suitcases arrive when you do.
-You might have to claim and check your bag after each leg.
+For trips that require more than one airline, take enough time to ensure that all your suitcases arrive when you do.
+You might have to claim and check your bag after multiple stops.

 Look at your ticket and note how many airline services you will use.
-Contact each airline by phone to verify that all the airlines you plan to use have an interline agreement.
-Airlines like Frontier (flyfrontier.com) offer a list of partners on its website.
+If your boarding pass says you purchased a single ticket, that means your air travel is through one airline and you will not need to do any baggage transfers for your second flight.
+But, if it is different airlines, even if they are both domestic flights, you need to figure out how to transfer your baggage.
+Contact each airline by phone to verify that all the airlines you plan to use are partner airlines or have an interline agreement.
+Airlines like Frontier, Delta, and Lufthansa offer lists of partners on their websites.

 Show each airline a copy of your itinerary.
 Ask the staff to verify that no additional baggage fees will be charged.
 Also, compare the baggage limits for each airline.
 Some airlines, like Alaska Air, only take checked bags that weigh 50 pounds or less.